Digital Repository of Ireland, Royal Irish Academy

 +353 (0) 1 6090683

-Caroline joined the Digital Repository of Ireland team as Creative Project Lead on the Inspiring Ireland 1916 project, based at the Royal Irish Academy.
-Inspiring Ireland 1916 is a brand new series of online exhibitions of the cultural artefacts, stories and interpretation that surround the 1916 Easter Rising.
-This project is the second phase of the multiple-award-winning website Inspiring Ireland, which is powered by the Digital Repository of Ireland’s preservation infrastructure.
+Caroline joined the Digital Repository of Ireland team in 2015 as Creative Project Lead on the Inspiring Ireland 1916 project, based at the Royal Irish Academy.
+Inspiring Ireland 1916 was a brand new series of online exhibitions of the cultural artefacts, stories and interpretation surrounding the 1916 Easter Rising that was published as part of the 1916 State Centenary Programme.
+This project was the second phase of the multiple-award-winning platform Inspiring Ireland, which is powered by the Digital Repository of Ireland’s preservation infrastructure.

 Caroline has wide-ranging experience as a designer and curator of digital exhibitions of cultural heritage assets.
 She has an academic background in humanities research at Trinity College Dublin where she earned her PhD and her award-winning research study is being edited for publication.
 She is a committee member of the Irish Association of Professional Historians and has lectured, written, and presented nationally and internationally on Ireland’s cultural heritage and the application of new media technologies to research, teaching and learning.

 McGee, Caroline & Harrower, Natalie, “Inspiring Ireland: Building Digital History, Making Shared Memory”, Éire-Ireland, 52: 1 & 2 Spring/Summer, 2017.

 McGee, Caroline, “Inspiring Ireland 1916: Rising in the Regions”.
 Inspiring Ireland, Digital Repository of Ireland, March 2016.
 Web. http://www.inspiring-ireland.ie/1916/rising-regions